8. Lighting#

 and sets its type todiffuse

-- this method binds the objects buffers and textures and instructs OpenGL to draw the model.
+- this method binds the buffers objects and instructs OpenGL to draw the model

 8.1.1.
 Wavefront (.obj) files#